Main content

 Biography

 Kevin McAlister is a political methodologist who studies American political institutions.
 His work exists at the intersection of formal models of political behavior, statistical modeling, and legislative behavior.
 His work in this area received the John T. Williams Dissertation Prize in 2018 from the Society for Political Methodology (for the best dissertation proposal in the area of political methodology).
-In Fall 2020, he joined Emory University's Department of Quantitative Theory and Methods as a Visiting Assistant Professor.
+In Fall 2022, he joined Emory University's Department of Quantitative Theory and Methods as a Teaching Assistant Professor.

 Education